Hexworks/zircon/README.md

 <img src="https://cdn.discordapp.com/attachments/363771631727804416/376372957041393677/Screen_Shot_2017-11-04_at_15.11.08.png" />

 *Note that* this library is deeply inspired by [Lanterna](https://github.com/mabe02/lanterna).
-Check it out if you are looking for a terminal emulator instead.
+Check it out if you are looking for a tileGrid emulator instead.

 ---